Leverage zero-party data to gain deep customer insights that you can act on to transform the customer experience.

 - It enables brands to provide value to the customer in return

-With zero-party data available, organizations can respond by providing personalized and relevant customer experiences.
+With zero-party data available, organizations can respond by providing hyper-personalized and relevant customer experiences.
 This perceived mutual value to the consumer motivates them to continue sharing data in the future.
-It is important to expand zero-party data collection efforts and incorporate this data into a centralized platform that provides both transparency and control to the consumer.
+It is important to expand zero-party data collection efforts consistently across the organization, ensuring a brand experience your customer can rely on.
+Finally, you must incorporate this data into a centralized platform that provides both transparency and control to the consumer.

 Our Technology Leverages All Types of Zero-Party Data

-Effective preference management honors the desires and preferences of individual people by employing the right platform, processes and best practices for gathering preference data along the customer journey.
-Our technology helps you build trust with your customers by providing an open and transparent customer experience where they feel comfortable sharing data with you.
+Effective preference management honors the desires and preferences of individual people by employing the right platform, processes, and best practices for gathering preference data along the customer journey.
+Our technology helps you build trust with your customers by providing an open, transparent, personalized customer experience where they feel comfortable sharing data with you.
 As they receive valuable content and communications in return, their engagement increases, and the customer relationship is enhanced.Read More

 Capture and honor your customers’ consent to create a foundation of trust and to avoid exposure to significant regulatory fines.
 When customers have confidence in how you use their data, they will consent to processing their data and share personal insights willingly.
 Yet, requirements for collecting consent vary across jurisdictions and are becoming more complex.
-PossibleNOW’s technology can help you put a successful consent management program in place across the enterprise.Read More
+PossibleNOW’s technology can help you put an omni-channel consent management program in place across the full customer journey.Read More

 Customer insight management